msilvajmrs-code/football-notifications/README.md

 - `Visma.Technical.FootballProducer` — HTTP API that receives football events, processes them and publishes messages.
 Configuration is in `Visma.Technical.FootballProducer/appsettings.json`.
 - `Visma.Technical.DisplayNotifications` — consumer that subscribes to notification messages and displays them.
-- `Visma.Technical.DisplayScores` — consumer that subscribes to score update messages and displays them.
+- `Visma.Technical.DisplayScores` — consumer that subscribes to notification messages and displays the score only.
 - `Visma.Technical.Core` — shared contracts, models, features and infrastructure.
 - `Visma.Technical.UnitTests` — unit tests for core features and messaging.